pradocabreroalejandro/pltelemetry/README.md

 | **OTLP** | ✅ Production | Grafana, Tempo, Jaeger, Prometheus | ✅ Tested in enterprise |
 | **PostgreSQL** | ✅ Production | Custom analysis, SQL dashboards | ✅ Tested in enterprise |

+You might argue why not to generate OTEL from the beggining.
+There are good reasons for that:
+- To avoid complex JSON, as you can rely in an external agent to do the transformation
+- To have, somehow, a frozen standar and make the changes in the briges, not in the Core and its generated data

 ## Quick Start with Grafana Stack (Recommended)

 The OTLP bridge connects PLTelemetry to Tempo, giving you distributed tracing visualization that works with your existing Grafana setup.